It’s no exaggeration that Uber, Lyft and other ridesharing companies have completely rewritten the rules of ground transportation.

 Who should not consider ridesharing?

 - Anyone who needs the quality and consistency of a taxicab or a professional driver.
+(For example, in Indonesia, the difference between a taxi like BlueBird and Grab ridesharing is like night and day.
+My advice: Stick to the cab.)

 - A traveler with special needs (young kids, oversize luggage).
 Ridesharing companies typically cater to adult travelers with a limited amount of luggage.